Skip to main content

 • “Game runs great really, no real lag or shudders on a decent system.”

-• “The game is completely unplayable, full of bugs.
-The more stuff and cars you have, the more and more bugs are appearing.
-Every auto-save the game freezes, and it even started to freeze without auto-save.
-Good idea for a game but very bad execution, plus it becomes repetitive and boring.”
+• “The game is completely unplayable, full of bugs; the more stuff and cars you have, the more bugs appear.
+Every auto-save causes the game to freeze, and it even freezes without auto-save.
+Good idea for a game but very bad execution.”

 • music

-• “The other two fall somewhere between rock and country and frankly are much better than you would expect from a game like this; if you played Road 96 and liked that soundtrack, you will be very happy with this one.”
+• “The other two radio stations fall somewhere between rock and country and are much better than you would expect from a game like this; if you liked the soundtrack of Road 96, you will be very happy with this one.”

-• “The radio randomly stops playing any music, and the same songs play over and over again.”
+• “Radio randomly stops playing any music; same songs played over and over again.”

 • humor